cs3org/OCM-API/IETF-OCM.md

 requests MUST take place between the third party and the Sending Server, without further including the Receiving Server in the process.

-For a "REQUEST_RESHARE", the `notification` object MUST include the following fields:
+For a "REQUEST_RESHARE" notification, the `resourceType` MUST match the `resourceType` of the original share (e.g., `file`, `folder`, ...), the `shareType` MAY be omitted but if present it MUST match the `shareType` of the original share, and the the `notification` object MUST include the following fields:
 * OPTIONAL message (string) - an optional human-readable message that describes the request.
 * REQUIRED file (object) - an object containing the details of the